maximbilan/UIAlertController-Customization/README.md

 I know it doesn’t math <i>Apple</i> design flow, but maybe someone will come in handy for resolving different tasks.

-The first, how to add some image. <a href="https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIAlertController_class/">UIAlertController</a> or UIAlertAction has not public methods for this, but you can do this via setValue for key ‘<i>image</i>’.
+The first, how to add some image. <a href="https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIAlertController_class/">UIAlertController</a> or <a href="https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIAlertAction_Class/">UIAlertAction</a> has not public methods for this, but you can do this via setValue for key ‘<i>image</i>’.
 For example:

 <pre>
 alertAction.setValue(UIImage(named: "image1.png"), forKey: "image")